jrleeman/3DCompass/README.md

 - Trim and solder the data-in wire on the vertical ring to the data-out pad on the 24-element ring.
 - Connect the data-in pad on the 24-element horizontal ring to pin 13 on the Arduino.
+The resistor goes in-line here as well.
 You can use 0.1" header to make this easier to assemble and troubleshoot.
 - Connect a ground pad from the 24-element horizontal ring to a ground pad on the 16-element vertical ring.
 - Connect the second ground pad on the 16-element vertical ring to the ground